JoeStrout/InversionInstitute/DEV_LOG.md

 The only thing missing here is an easy way to replace a previous design.
 But I think that's probably OK -- you can just delete the old one, then create a new one of the same name.
 It's probably not something you do commonly enough to require a faster method.

+## May 14 2025

+Renamed clip to clipboard.
+Now working on page creation/management in notebook.ms.